How to Monitor AI Agents in Commerce Systems

 - AI Brain: Gemini 2.5 Flash, invoked via Google's Generative Language API

 In short, a complete AI-driven commerce stack, from intent to reasoning to payment initiation, running autonomously.
-At that point, we leveraged Catchpoint Internet Performance Monitoring (IPM) tools to measure performance, track latency, and identify failures across the system.
+We then leveraged Catchpoint Internet Performance Monitoring (IPM), part of the LogicMonitor platform, to measure performance, track latency, and identify failures across the system.

 We modelled the system using Internet Stack Map to visualize and test every layer.